Rakibul161245/data-analysis-sql/README.md

-# data-analysis-sql
+# data-analysis-sql-project
-CSV files + SQL queries using Google Colab
+This repository contains CSV datasets and SQL queries for data analysis using PostgreSQL.